+Our childhood years are key to our development and can impact on our well-being in future years, having lifelong effects on many aspects such as obesity, heart disease and mental health, to educational achievement and economic status.
 Giving every child the best start in life is crucial to reducing inequalities across our lives so early intervention is key to long term health and well-being.

-It is also paramount that we create school environments that nurture children's behavioural and educational attributes from early on as this can impact well-being across the spectrum for children as they grow.
-A healthy climate resilient natural environment is key in providing this strong foundation for children now and through their childhood years.
-It provides clean air and water and enables sustainable local food production.
-Access to nature for physical health and well-being is fundamental to providing children with the building blocks for life and can help tackle inequalities.
+It is therefore paramount that we create school environments that nurture children's behavioural and educational attributes from early on as this can impact well-being across the spectrum for children as they grow.